atomicobject/terraform-aws-tailscale-router/README.md

 ## Thanks

 Thanks to David Norton for writing [Run a Tailscale VPN relay on ECS/Fargate](https://platformers.dev/log/2022/tailscale-ecs/), which inspired this module.
-Today, we're able to create containers based on [the official Tailscale image](https://hub.docker.com/r/tailscale/tailscale) instead of having to create our own images.
+Today, we're able to create containers based on the unmodified [official Tailscale image](https://hub.docker.com/r/tailscale/tailscale) instead of having to create our own images, which simplifies this process quite a bit.